Carry ladders and other pieces of equipment horizontally to avoid contact with overhead power lines.

 Awareness is key to avoiding dangerous contact with overhead lines

 When it comes to safety around high voltage power lines, Brad Adcock has two words of advice: Look up.

-Brad, the director of safety and training at Walton EMC, is on a mission to communicate this message to anyone working near the lines that deliver co-op electricity to consumer-owners’ homes and businesses.
+Brad, who is the director of safety and training at Walton EMC, is on a mission to communicate this message to anyone who might have activities bringing them near the lines that deliver co-op electricity to consumer-owners’ homes and businesses.

 “Doing just this one thing — looking up — could prevent so many accidents involving power lines,” he said.

 Brad has worked at the co-op for 31 years, more than 20 of them as a lineman whose life often depended on knowing and respecting the rules regarding safety when working near high voltage lines.
 Now, as Walton EMC’s chief safety officer, he’s passionate about teaching others how to identify and avoid this potentially lethal electrical hazard.